 16. GM flower usually exists in the form of cut flower intended for contained use, so prior approval for its import and use is not required.
-Letters together with relevant promotional pamphlets were distributed to 400 local horticulture-related traders in July 2019 to enhance awareness on GMO and the Ordinance.
+Letters together with relevant promotional pamphlets were distributed to 320 local horticulture-related traders in 2022 to enhance their awareness on GMO and the Ordinance.